makrai/notes/henderson2005-comp-ling-in-deep-learning-acl.md

   * rules were soon learned with statistical methods
   * neural networks replace symbols with induced vectors, but
     * kept structured representations, such as syntactic trees
-  * attention-based models have replaced hand-coded structures with induced str
+  * attention-based models replaced hand-coded structures with induced structs
     * multiple levels of structured representations, much as has always been

 # 2 Grammar Formalisms versus Connectionism